mugund10/gotree/readme.md

 # gotree
-*   its recursive directory listing program that produces a depth-indented listing of files.
+*   a recursive directory listing program that produces a depth-indented listing of files.

 ## installation